ds-rants/ds-rants/posts/2025/2025_10_00_yall_motherfuckers_need_tests/index.md

 1. Assuming you are a not complete moron, you have at least manually run and tested your code visually, made sure it compiled.
    Then, the idea of writing a automated test already start to loose meaning because you just saw it with you own eyes: the code is running.

-1. Because your code has not be written with testability as a core requirement, then writing the test afterwards will be extremely painful.
+1. Because your code has not be written with testability as a core requirement, then writing the test afterwards will be extremely painful and difficult.
    Good luck being able to isolate some deterministic behavior in a 100 lines of spaghetti with mutation everywhere and no clear responsibilities.

-1. As a direct consequence, the tests also tend to become coupled with the implementation details, making them brittle, sometimes flaky, and generally more difficult to maintain.
-   This is the typical case were you want to change one line in your production code, you clearly see it but then you also have to change 20 tests...
+1. As a direct consequence, the tests also tend to become coupled with the implementation details, making them brittle, or flaky, and generally more difficult to maintain. the typical example is when you want to change one line in your production code, you clearly see the change, but then you also have to change 20 tests...

 1. Some large chunks of the system will very likely escape any form of testing (consequence of `2.`) because of the impossibility to control their inputs and outputs.